Charlesiubao/coding-critters/README.md

 ## What's it all about?

-    Coding is now considered a must have skill.
+    Coding is now considered a must-have skill.
 If We believe that the children are our future, then this game is where to start.

     This is for Ronald, my little boy.